 The first strategy to use for controlling any disease is to eliminate or reduce the amount of the pathogen available to initiate disease.
 Therefore, the use of disease-free seed and transplants are some of the most important management practices for bacterial diseases.
 Some seed companies have the resources to produce seed in areas where these diseases do not occur and to test seed for the pathogens.
 First look at the seed package to determine if your seed has been tested for these pathogens and/or has been treated.
 Check with the seed company if the package does not contain this information.
 Hot water, hydrochloric acid, calcium hypochlorite, sodium hypochlorite, and peroxyacetic acid are treatments that seed companies use for bacterial pathogens.
 Infested crop debris, infested planting supplies (especially wooden stakes for trellising tomatoes) and infected weeds are additional sources of bacterial pathogens and must also be managed in an effective control program.

-Seed can be treated by growers with hot water or Clorox® bleach (sodium hypochlorite) to kill the pathogen.
+Seed can be treated by growers with hot water or Clorox® bleach (labeled formulations only) to kill the pathogen.
 Hot-water treatment is more thorough than Clorox because it affects bacteria inside the seed; however, high temperatures can adversely affect germination if proper precautions are not taken and bacteria deep inside seed may survive treatment.
 It is best to have seed custom treated, which some seed companies will do.
 Realize before you start that when you treat the seed, the seed company’s liability and guarantees are null and void.
 Seed that is coated or fungicide-treated should not be treated with hot water or Clorox.
 Also do not treat old seed.
 Make sure seed has not already been hot-water treated as a second treatment can kill the seed.

-Hot water treatment can be damaging or impractical for seed of other crops including pea, bean, cucumber, sweet corn, and beet.
+Hot water treatment can be damaging or impractical for seed of other crops including pea, bean, cucumber, sweet corn, and squash.
 Water temperature needs to be carefully controlled during treatment.
 The best way to control temperature while treating seed is to use precision water baths (See Managing Pathogens Inside Seed with Hot Water).
 Next best is a stirring hot plate and a precision laboratory thermometer.
-Hot plates and thermometers can be purchased from a laboratory supply company such as Fischer Scientific (800-766-7000; www1.fishersci.com/index.jsp) or VWR International (www.vwrsp.com/).
+Hot plates and thermometers can be purchased from a laboratory supply company such as Fischer Scientific (800-766-7000; www.fishersci.com) or VWR International (www.vwrsp.com/).
 A recommended thermometer is Fischer catalogue # 15-114 (0 – 80 C range), which sells for $35.43 (2005 price).
 Fischer carries a 10' x 10' stirring hot plate that sells for $525 (Cat.
 No. 11-600-100SH) and a 7' x 7' stirring plate for $418 (Cat.
 No 11-600-49SH).
 A magnetic stir bar is also needed.
 A 3-in long bar sells for $13.20 (Cat.
 No 14-513-68).
 A large glass container will be needed because metal can crack the hot plate surface.
 The larger the container used, the easier it is to maintain water temperature and the less the impact on temperature of adding room-temperature seed.
 Hot-water treatment can be done successfully using a large pot on a stove top and a precision laboratory thermometer (Figure 1).

 |Figure 1.
 Equipment for hot water treating seed on a stove top: large aluminum pot, piece of cloth to hold seed, and precision laboratory thermometer attached to a wooden spoon.
 Photo courtesy of M.T.
 McGrath, Cornell University, Riverhead, LI, NY|